Learn more about degree requirements including advising, registration, plan of study, culminating experience and graduation.

 Students completing the all-course option will complete 5 elective courses (15 credits) as well as an e-portfolio that showcases the knowledge learned from the Sustainable Transportation and Logistics master’s program and highlights experience and competencies gained as a result of completed coursework.
 The graduate coordinator will send guidelines for the ePortfolio to students during the beginning of the students' final semester in the program.

-The ePortfolio will be graded by the student’s primary advisor.
-Students opting for this all-course option should meet with their advisor once a month to show progress on their website.
+The ePortfolio will be graded by one of the program co-directors.
+Students opting for this all-course option should inform a co-director to show progress on their website.
 Final projects should be submitted one month before the semester ends (November 1, April 1 or July 1).
 This will allow the faculty time to review and send feedback to the student.

 For those interested in pursuing the MS thesis option, the thesis counts for a total of 6 credits, meaning that the student only needs an additional 24 credits of coursework to graduate.
 The MS thesis must be successfully defended before the student’s MS thesis committee.
 The M.S. thesis committee is chaired by the student’s major advisor and must include at least one additional graduate faculty member from the core or affiliated faculty of SSISTL.
 The additional committee member does not need to have a specific department affiliation.
 The student’s major advisor will help to form the committee.